joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 #### Custom sorting with the sort() method (Array and Vector classes)

-In addition to the basic sorting that’s available for an Array object, you can also define a custom sorting rule.
+In addition to the basic sorting that's available for an Array object, you can also define a custom sorting rule.
 This technique is the only form of the `sort()` method that is available for the Vector class.
 To define a custom sort, you write a custom sort function and pass it as an argument to the `sort()` method.

-For example, if you have a list of names in which each list element contains a person’s full name, but you want to sort the list by last name, you must use a custom sort function to parse each element and use the last name in the sort function.
+For example, if you have a list of names in which each list element contains a person's full name, but you want to sort the list by last name, you must use a custom sort function to parse each element and use the last name in the sort function.
 The following code shows how this can be done with a custom function that is used as a parameter to the `Array.sort()` method: